Umatilla Native Plant Nursery Operational Support VII

 Salmonid Habitat Restoration and Acquisition

-The purpose of the project is to provide nursery services and locally adapted native plant products in support of restoration projects within the territory of the Confederated Tribes of the Umatilla Indian Reservation.
+The purpose of the project was to provide nursery services and locally adapted native plant products in support of restoration projects within the territory of the Confederated Tribes of the Umatilla Indian Reservation.
 Plant materials from the native plant nursery may be used throughout the Columbia Basin for fish habitat restoration and watershed restoration projects with a focus on the Umatilla, Grande Ronde, Walla Walla, Tucannon and John Day Basins.
 Projects supported include CTUIR and their conservation partners.
 Services include site assessment and treatment prescription development, plant collection and propagation and maintenance of specified native plant species.
 There are currently very few native plant nurseries in the area and none that specialize in the production of locally adapted stock.

 Develop planting plan with Habitat project managers, conservation partner project leaders, and contractors for restoration projects